HardBall!

 HardBall! is a baseball video game published by Accolade.
 Initially released for the Commodore 64 in 1985, it was ported to other computers over the next several years.
 A Sega Genesis cartridge was published in 1991.
-HardBall! was followed by sequels HardBall II, HardBall III, HardBall IV, HardBall 5, and HardBall 6.
+HardBall! was followed by HardBall II, HardBall III, HardBall IV, HardBall 5, and HardBall 6.

 Gameplay

 Play is controlled with a joystick or arrow keys and an action button.
 One of the four cardinal directions is used to choose the pitch, and again to aim it towards low, high, inside (towards batter), or outside (away from batter).
 The same directions are used to aim the swing when batting.
 When fielding after a hit, the defensive player closest to the ball will flash to show it is the one currently under control.
 The four directions are then used to throw to one of the four bases.

-Hardball! was one of the first baseball video games to incorporate the perspective from the pitcher's mound, similar to MLB broadcasts.
+HardBall! was one of the first baseball video games to incorporate the perspective from the pitcher's mound, similar to MLB broadcasts.
 There are also managerial options available.
 The player has a selection of pitchers to choose from.
 Each team member has his own statistics that affect his performance, and can be rearranged as desired.
 Prior to HardBall!s release, there were managerial baseball games available, such as MicroLeague Baseball but HardBall! was the first to integrate that aspect with the arcade control of the game action itself.

 Reception

-Hardball! was a commercial blockbuster.
-The Commodore 64 topped the UK sales chart in March 1986.
-It went on to become Accolade's best-selling Commodore game as of late 1987, and by 1989 had surpassed 500,000 units sold.

-Info rated Hardball! four-plus stars out of five, stating that it "is easily the best baseball simulation we have seen to date for the 64/128" and praising its graphics.
+HardBall! was a commercial blockbuster.
+The Commodore 64 version topped the UK sales chart in early 1986.
+It went on to become Accolade's best-selling Commodore game as of late 1987, and by 1989 had surpassed 500,000 units sold.Info rated HardBall! four-plus stars out of five, stating that it "is easily the best baseball simulation we have seen to date for the 64/128" and praising its graphics.
+"Graphics is HardBall's strength.
+Realism isn't", Antic said of the Atari 8-bit version.
+Citing unrealistic computer play, and a bug allowing for more than three outs, as examples of "questionable at best" gameplay, the magazine concluded "HardBall comes across as more like an ambitious arcade game than a full-fledged computer simulation".
 ANALOG Computing praised the Atari 8-bit version's gameplay, graphic, and animation, only criticizing the computer opponent's low difficulty level.
 The magazine concluded that the game "is in a league of its own, above all other Atari sports games—simulations included".